List of Saki characters: Tsuruga Academy

 Kaori is a second year and plays the sergeant position.
 She is recruited by childhood friend Kanbara to complete the team of 5 despite being a beginner.
 Amazingly, it is shown that she appears to have an enhanced form of beginners luck, allowing her to get big hands against strong opponents.
 Because of this, she is forbidden from practicing or studying before the individuals, under the belief that she would lose her luck, but not improve enough in that time to compensate for it.

-Kaori is a very shy and ditsy girl who gets nervous easily, yet does appear to have a perceptive side having noticed that Saki Miyanaga wasn't the least bit deterred during her match against Kazue Nanpo.
+Kaori is a very shy and ditsy girl who gets nervous easily, yet does appear to have a perceptive side having noticed that Saki Miyanaga was not the least bit deterred during her match against Kazue Nanpo.